- The materials cover all of the work in Year 1/AS and Year 2/A2 Mathematics.

 - Whilst every effort has been made to explain how to use Excel, even to complete beginners, the different versions of Office mean that occasionally some instructions may need adaptation.
 There are also many ways of achieving the same results and students may find some easier than others.

-- The awarding bodies (commonly called Exam Boards) have each specified a large dataset that students need to be familiar with.
-These will change from time to time.
-The specimen papers provide ideas for questions.
+- The awarding bodies (commonly called Exam Boards) will each specify a large dataset that students need to be familiar with.
+These may change from time to time.
 The “Teach A Level Maths” package, by using different datasets, aims to give students the techniques that they can apply to their particular dataset.

 How to navigate through the course and use these Powerpoint files:

-- Navigate to the folder containing the presentations, right click on the file name and select Show.
+1. Navigate to the folder containing the presentations, right click on the file name and select Show, or

-- Start Powerpoint, select File, Open, then navigate to the folder containing the presentations, then left double click and select Slide Show from the menu and then View Show.
+2. Start Powerpoint, select File, Open, then navigate to the folder containing the presentations, then left double click and select Slide Show from the menu and then View Show, or

 The files are “read only” but can be saved under a new name and then altered as you wish.
 The colours have been chosen to be clear in most lighting conditions but can be tweaked if necessary.
 Open a file, select view and view master and slide master.
 Right click and choose background, click on the colour arrow and choose more colours.
 Try a standard colour (or custom colour) near to the one used.
 Alterations can also be made to the slide contents.
 Microsoft equation editor has been used for the equations.
 You may need to ungroup (on the draw menu) in order to make alterations and re-animate the slides after alterations.